 Nothing is more important to you than your child’s health, well-being and happiness, and we understand this through experience as attorneys and as parents.
 We can explain to you how Arkansas approaches child custody and the differences between legal custody and physical custody.
 After getting accurate information about you and your children, we will discuss what custody arrangement you believe would benefit your children and we will plan how to address that in court.
 After child custody arrangements have been established, if the other parent is not following the agreed schedule, we are always ready to quickly represent you in court to make sure that your children are getting your time and attention as required by the court.

 Our attorneys have extensive experience dealing with child support issues.
-While child support guidelines are firmly established by the court, our attorneys will look at the financial facts of both sides to make sure that both parties’ financial situations are accurately and fairly represented to the court, and then we will help in child support enforcement when a parent is not paying what is owed.
+While current Arkansas Child Support Guidelines are firmly established by the court, our attorneys will look at the financial facts of both sides to make sure that both parties’ financial situations are accurately and fairly represented to the court, and then we will help in child support enforcement when a parent is not paying what is owed.
 We also understand that financial situations change over time, and when it is appropriate, we are there to help you in getting court ordered child support modification or in defending against unjust attempts to have support modified.

 We understand that divorce almost always involves strong emotions, hurt feelings, anger or profound sadness.
 For those reasons, our compassionate and experienced attorneys help guide you through the process in a way that achieves your goals while minimizing the negative emotions that go along with it.
 When possible, we will help you negotiate out of court with your former spouse.
 However, if agreement cannot be achieved out-of-court, we will aggressively fight for what is rightfully yours in court.
 While it is possible to go through the divorce process without an attorney, doing so individually may result in decisions that you regret for the rest of their lives.